The Association was formed in 1960 and initially began as a public meeting of people with paraplegia and quadriplegia to advocate for their needs.

 - The Association celebrates its 50th anniversary.

-- Patron and Governor of Qld Ms Penelope Wensley AO attends 50th anniversary celebrations on 9 March, 2010 (pictured).
+- Patron and Governor of Queensland Ms Penelope Wensley AO attends 50th anniversary celebrations on 9 March, 2010 (pictured right).

 - SEAT presenter Wayne Leo speaks to his 250,000th student.